github/gh-net/README.md

 <img width="749" alt="image" src="https://user-images.githubusercontent.com/1478800/161617508-b65de564-60f3-46c8-8394-5b28c8ac477b.png">

-There are two pannels in the connected view of the extension:
+There are two panels in the connected view of the extension:

 - Panel on the left (`NAT`) shows the network address translation table for currently opened connections.
 For stateful protocols(e.g. `TCP`) the records are cleaned up automatically after connection is closed so the records will come and go as connection is established and closed.
 For stateless protocols (e.g. `UDP` or `ICMP`) or unsuccessful `TCP` connections the records are cleaned up after some time, so those will show up in the list for some time.
 - Panel on the right (`DNS`) shows the resolved `DNS` records, as `hostname`, `record` and `time-to-live` (`TTL`) values.